Get a quote

 Alternatives to Citizens Insurance in Florida

-Whereas a Citizens HO3 policy does offer standard coverages to protect your home, other structures, belongings, loss of use, personal liability, and medical payments, like Kin, it doesn’t allow for as much customization.
+Whereas a Citizens HO3 policy does offer standard coverages to protect your home, other structures, belongings, loss of use, personal liability, and medical payments, it doesn’t allow for as much customization.

 Is Citizens a good insurance company?